dybran/Automated-Continuous-Delivery-to-K8s-cluster/README.md

 # Automated-Continuous-Delivery-to-K8s-cluster

-Implementing automation of deploying a Continuous Delivery process on a Kubernetes Cluster through the utilization of SonarQube, Helm charts and Jenkins.
+Implementing automation of deploying a Continuous Delivery process on a Kubernetes Cluster utilizing SonarQube, Helm charts and Jenkins.